pierre-rouleau/pel/doc/pel-manual.rst

 **Description:**

+PEL features require byte compilation of PEL's Emacs Lisp files.
+Not only it provides faster execution but byte compilation allows PEL Emacs Lisp macros to properly setup the environment.

-Use the provide Makefile script to byte-compile all required PEL Emacs Lisp source code files located in the ``pel`` directory.
+Use the provided Makefile script to byte-compile all required PEL Emacs Lisp source code files located in the ``pel`` directory.
 It will also run some regression tests.
 Nothing will be downloaded during this byte compilation.